 When is the application deadline?

 The extended application deadline was January 31, 2017 for admission consideration to summer 2017 (late July).
-Late applications are being accepted.
-Submit your application as soon as possible.
-Admissions decisions will be released on a rolling basis.
+Late applications are being accepted until June 1, 2017.
+Admission decisions will be released on a rolling basis.

 What content should be in my résumé?

 List positions held, including internships, nature of work and dates of employment.
 Include academic and professional awards, honors, association memberships, teaching experience, subject matter expertise, language(s) other than English, and your familiarity with any research or communications technologies, e.g. Web design, television production, video editing, podcasting, spreadsheets, etc.

 What should I address in my personal statement?